Generalized Kullback-Leibler Divergence Loss: Method

 \subsection{A Case Study and Analysis}

-\minisection{A Case Study} We empirically examine each component of GKL on CIFAR-100 with the adversarial training task and on ImageNet with the knowledge distillation task.
-Ablation experimental results and their setting descriptions are listed in Table~\ref{tab:global_info_dkl}.
-In the implementation, for adversarial training, we use improved TRADES~\cite{zhang2019theoretically} as our baseline that combines with AWP~\cite{wu2020adversarial} and uses an increasing epsilon schedule~\cite{addepalli2022efficient}.
-For knowledge distillation, we use the official code from DKD.
-The comparison between (a) and (b) shows that DKL can achieve comparable performance, confirming the equivalence to KL.
-The comparisons between (b), (c), (d), and (e) confirm the effectiveness of the ``BA'' and $\varphi^{*}(x_{m},x_{n})$.
+\minisection{A Case Study} We empirically evaluate each component of GKL on CIFAR-100 for adversarial training and on ImageNet for KD.
+The ablation results and corresponding experimental settings are summarized in Table~\ref{tab:global_info_dkl}.
+For adversarial training, we adopt the improved TRADES~\cite{zhang2019theoretically} baseline, which incorporates AWP~\cite{wu2020adversarial} and an increasing perturbation budget schedule~\cite{addepalli2022efficient}.
+For knowledge distillation, we use the official implementation of DKD.
+The comparison between (a) and (b) shows that DKL achieves performance comparable to KL, which verifies their theoretical equivalence.
+Furthermore, the comparisons among (b), (c), (d), and (e) demonstrate the effectiveness of the proposed ``BA'' strategy and the weighting function $\varphi^{*}(x_{m},x_{n})$.

-\minisection{Analysis on Class-wise $\varphi^{*}(x_{m}, x_{n})$ for Adversarial Robustness} As evidenced by Table~\ref{tab:global_info_dkl}, class-wise $\varphi^{*}(x_{m}, x_{n})$ plays an important role in adversarial robustness.
-The mean probability vector $\bar s_{y}$ of all samples in the class $y$ is more robust than the sample-wise probability vector.
-During training, once the model gives incorrect predictions for hard samples or outliers, $\mathbf{w}_{m}$ in Eq.~\eqref{eq_dkl} will wrongly guide the optimization.
-Adoption of $\mathbf{\bar w}_{y}$ in Eq.~\eqref{eq_ikl} can mitigate the issue and meanwhile enhance intra-class consistency.
+\minisection{Analysis on Class-wise $\varphi^{*}(x_{m}, x_{n})$ for Adversarial Robustness} As shown in Table~\ref{tab:global_info_dkl}, the class-wise weighting function $\varphi^{*}(x_{m}, x_{n})$ plays an important role in improving adversarial robustness.
+The class mean probability vector $\bar{\mathbf{s}}_{y}$, computed from all samples in class $y$, is more stable than sample-wise probability vectors.
+During training, incorrect predictions on hard samples or outliers can cause $\mathbf{w}_{m}$ in Eq.~\eqref{eq_dkl} to provide misleading optimization signals.
+Replacing it with $\bar{\mathbf{w}}_{y}$ in Eq.~\eqref{eq_ikl} helps alleviate this issue while also enhancing intra-class consistency.